 House Officers must be (1) graduates of medical schools in the United States and Canada accredited by the Liaison Committee on Medical Education (LCME); (2) graduates of colleges of osteopathic medicine in the United States accredited by the American Osteopathic Association (AOA); (3) graduates of medical schools outside the United States who have received a currently valid certificate from the Education Commission for Foreign Medical Graduates or have a full and unrestricted license to practice medicine in a United States licensing jurisdiction; or (4) graduates of medical schools outside the United States who have completed a Fifth Pathway Program by an LCME-accredited medical school.
-[A Fifth Pathway program is an academic year of supervised clinical education provided by an LCME-accredited medical school to students who a.) have completed, in an accredited college or university in the United States, undergraduate premedical education of the quality acceptable for matriculation in an accredited United States medical school; b.) have studied at a medical school outside the United States and Canada but listed in the World Health Directory of Medical schools; c.) have completed all of the formal requirements of the foreign medical school except internship and/or social service; d.) have attained a score satisfactory to the sponsoring medical school on a screening examination; and e.) have passed either the foreign Medical Graduate Examination in the Medical Sciences, Parts I and II of the examination of the National Board of Medical Examiners, or Steps 1 and 2 of the United States Medical Licensing Examination (USMLE).].

-All House Officer trainees must have a valid license or permit to practice medicine in the State of Louisiana.
+[A Fifth Pathway program is an academic year of supervised clinical education provided by an LCMEaccredited medical school to students who a.) have completed, in an accredited college or university in the United States, undergraduate premedical education of the quality acceptable for matriculation in an accredited United States medical school; b.) have studied at a medical school outside the United States and Canada but listed in the World Health Directory of Medical schools; c.) have completed all of the formal requirements of the foreign medical school except internship and/or social service; d.) have attained a score satisfactory to the sponsoring medical school on a screening examination; and e.) have passed either the foreign Medical Graduate Examination in the Medical Sciences, Parts I and II of the examination of the National Board of Medical Examiners, or Steps 1 and 2 of the United States Medical Licensing Examination (USMLE).].
+All House Officer trainees must have a valid active license or permit to practice medicine in the State of Louisiana.
 Requirements for medical licensure change from time to time.
 As part of the licensure process the Louisiana State Board of Medical Examiners (LSBME) uses a service of the Federation of State Medical Boards (FSMB) called the Federation Credentials Verification Service (FCVS).
-Once you have applied for permit / licensure we will be completing an updated FCVS form on you each year so that at graduation FCVS has a completed record on you that will greatly facilitate credentialing in your later professional career.
-When you start your residency we have you sign a release for all years of your training. (revised 1/19/09).
+Once house officers have applied for permit / licensure LSU training programs will be completing an updated FCVS form on house officers each year so that at graduation FCVS has a completed record on the trainee that will greatly facilitate credentialing in his/her later professional career.
+When a house officer starts a residency the program office will have each trainee sign a release for all years of training. (revised 1/19/09).